-This companion course to SDB102 "Timber Frame Craftsmanship I" provides students in-depth practice with the fundamentals of light construction, including the rough layout of a modularized hybrid frame.
-The structure will incorporate conventional and timber frame elements for its end use as a "tiny home," in-law apartment, or hunting cabin.
+This course provides students in-depth practice with the fundamentals of light construction, including layout and framing of residential structures.
 Students will be exposed to efficient, advanced framing techniques as they hone basic skills and gain solid competency in the straight, level, plumb, and square layout of floor and wall systems.
 Industry-standard methods and skills assessments will be used and safety practiced at all times.
-Co-requisites: MAT114, SDB101.
+Co-requisites: SDB101 and MAT114.